pbhak/counterspell2024/README.md

+Please see the music demo.wav file for a demo of our music!

 # Into the Void
 This game focuses on the inner conflict between bad and good.
 The player plays through an amount of scenes where they encounter enemies that look like themselves.